PavleProd/Elsys-Hackathon/README.md

 # FPGA Piano Tiles Game

-* Game was created in 24 hours at Elsys Easter Europe Hackathon in Belgrade 20-21. of May 2023.
+Created in 24 hours at Elsys Easter Europe Hackathon in Belgrade 20-21. of May 2023.

 ## Overview
 This project is a simplified version of the popular Piano Tiles game implemented on a Cyclone V FPGA using Quartus.
 Game is completely designed directly on hardware, without